 If you earn a salary and have a debit order set up for your RA every month, tell your employer about it and find out if your payroll administrator can reduce your tax on your payslip so you get a bigger net salary every month for contributing to an RA.

-Keep all your tax certificates for your TFSA and RA and check that the figures on the certificates line up with what SARS pre-populates your tax form with when you e-file (tax filing season opens on 1 August every year).
+Keep all your tax certificates for your TFSA and RA and check that the figures on the certificates line up with what SARS pre-populates your tax form with when you e-file (tax filing season normally opens in July every year).

 A TFSA and an RA are long-term products.
 They're not for emergencies.
 You'll need a seperate money market account or short-term deposit to keep your money for emergencies separate from your long-term savings.
-You can earn up to R23 800 interest on that account before you start paying tax on it.
-That's for under 65s (older savers can earn even more interest before they start paying tax).
+If you're under age 65, you can earn up to R23 800 interest on that account before you start paying tax on it.
+Older savers can earn even more interest before they start paying tax.

-If there’s only one investment product in your long-term investment portfolio, surely it has to be a tax-free savings account (TFSA).
+If there’s only one investment product in your long-term investment portfolio, it has to be a tax-free savings account (TFSA).
 Since TFSAs started in 2015 the number of TFSA providers have grown rapidly, pushing fees down (great for investors).
-But the levels of service you get with these products vary hugely.
+But the levels of service you get with these products vary.
 Where do you go for the best tax-free account in SA?

-While searching for the best retirement annuity (RA) in South Africa, you would have heard about the new flexible type of RA.
-That’s the one you want.
+While searching for the best retirement annuity (RA) in South Africa, you would have heard about the new flexible type of RA, not the old type sold by insurers and which can have exorbitant high marketing fees.
 And if you’re a fan of passive investing, you’ll also be happy to hear that you now have the option to choose one of these low-cost index trackers as the underlying fund for your new RA.
-Now where do you go for the best retirement annuity in South Africa?
+Where do you go for the best retirement annuity in South Africa?